elvin-ntk/suroi-wiki/app/(wiki)/healing/articles/cola.md

 # Trivia

-- The caffeine in Colas may help the Surian run faster and regenerate health
+- The caffeine in Colas may help the Surian run faster and regenerate health.

 # History